Penns Creek flowing through central Pennsylvania

 Best flows

 Use USGS 01555000 at Penns Creek as the primary public flow check.
-Stable, cool, readable water is best; sharp rises, heavy stain, low warm water, or unsafe gorge footing should change the plan.
+Stable, cool, readable water is best.
+Sharp rises, heavy stain, low warm water, or unsafe gorge footing should change the plan.

-When to skip
+When to leave

 Skip or pivot when flow is rising hard, thunderstorms are nearby, water temperature is stressful for trout, access roads or exits are uncertain, or the planned reach has unclear public entry.